PhonologicalCorpusTools/CorpusTools/docs/source/phonotactic_probability.rst

 |  mup   | [mʌp]  |    1 |    57 |
 +--------+--------+------+-------+

 Let's take the case of bigram phonotactic probability, calculated using token frequencies (which is the default in PCT and which is recommended by Vitevitch and Luce).
-To calculate this value for the word *blick* we the following:
+To calculate this value for the word *blick* we do the following:

 :math:`PhonProb_{tokens} = [\frac{Sum of log frequencies of words with [bl] in initial biphone position}{Sum of log frequencies of words with any biphone in initial biphone position} + \frac{Sum of log frequencies of words with [lɪ] in second biphone position}{lSum of log frequencies of words with any biphone in second biphone position} + \frac{Sum of log frequencies of words with [ɪk] in third biphone position}{Sum of log frequencies of words with any biphone in third biphone position}] / [Number of biphone positions]`